ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-styles/index.md

 ## Cell Style, Cell Class & Cell Class Rules Params

-All cellClass cellStyle and cellClassRules functions take a params object that implements the following interface:
+All cellClass cellStyle and cellClassRules functions take a `CellClassParams`.

-<interface-documentation interfaces='["CellClassParams"]' ></interface-documentation>
+<interface-documentation interfaceName='CellClassParams' ></interface-documentation>

 As an alternative, you can also provide shorthands of the functions using an expression.
 The column Age in the example uses expressions.
 An expression is evaluated by the grid